eBPF Basics (Part 1)¶

 Today, we will focus on two types of hooks: system calls and uprobes.
 Next week, other types of hooks will be introduced.

-To define a hook in your eBPF program, you will need to use the SEC
+To define a hook in your eBPF program, you will need to use the SEC macro

 the project, but here is a brief explanation:

-format.
-This format contains sections that are used to store different types of data or code.
-For example, the.text
+(facultative explanation) On Linux, executables use the ELF format which contains sections used to store different types of data or code.
+For example, the

 You can use